tymyrddin/purple/source/docs/ai-security/identity.md

 The blast radius of a compromised AI layer is the blast radius of its credentials.

+The record of the privileged action, as a service account event in the audit log, becomes input to the integration layer and to any downstream system that treats account state or ticket status as a signal.
+The action cannot easily be distinguished from an intended one, and neither can its downstream effects.

 ## Limiting what AI can be induced to do

 Applying least-privilege to AI service accounts with the same rigour applied to human service accounts.